Phone and laptop screen with the YouTube app open

 This support article covers how to add chapters to a video.

-7. Info Cards and Links
+7. Info Cards, Links, and End Screens

 To encourage outbound links to the brand’s website and other conversion pages, be sure to include info cards in the video and links in the description.